 Beam position information is very important for optimization of the optics.
-For the straight through calibration, two harps were used to determine the position of the beam.
+For the straight through calibration, two harps were used to determine the beam position at the four-antennae BPMS.
 During the course of the run, the BPMB division (attenuation) was changed; present efforts are focused on determining a different calibration method to account for this change.
 Additionally, a study is underway to understand and account for the fluctuation of the pedestal throughout the run period.
 The g_2^p experiment is using the same helicity scheme set up by the QWEAK experiment.
 Both the helicity flip rate and the DAQ rate are high, so a new standalone package was developed to decode the helicity information under these conditions.

-Figure 4: Run by run polarization results for the 2.5T magnetic field setting (left) and 5T magnetic field setting (right).
+Figure 4: Run by run polarization results for (a) the 2.5T magnetic field setting and (b) the 5.0T magnetic field setting.